 There are several coastal areas to visit if lying by the beach is your idea of the perfect vacation, including Galle, Tangalle, and Bentota, and I summarised my five favourite beach towns in Sri Lanka.

 10) DEAD SEA, ISRAEL

-We hope that this article has inspired your travels for the 2018.
-If you have any questions about the destination, please leave these in the comments below.
+We hope that this article has inspired you to visit a tropical destination in 2020.
+If you have any questions about the destinations or have your own travel tips to share please leave these in the comments below.